ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 * the title,
 * the "Close" button.

 By default, the "Close" button ("X") is added to the header as long as you provide an icon or a title.
-To hide it, set `hasCloseButton` flag to `false`:
+To hide it, set the `hasCloseButton` flag to `false`:

 ```js
 import { icons } from 'ckeditor5/src/core.js';